Food, football, and a favourite tipple are just some of Portugal’s famous attractions.

 Popular FAQs

-Portugal's climate is generally characterized by mild, wet winters and hot, dry summers.
-Along the coast, particularly in cities like Lisbon and Porto, the climate is influenced by the Atlantic Ocean, resulting in mild temperatures year-round.
+Portugal's climate is generally characterised by mild, wet winters and hot, dry summers.
+The best months to take a river cruise in Portugal depend on your preferences and budget.
+Spring and fall have pleasant weather but can be less popular than Summer due to that season being the peak travel season with lots of sun and warm weather.
 Winters are typically mild, with temperatures averaging around 10°C to 15°C, while summers are warm to hot, with temperatures often reaching 25°C to 30°C - temperatures in inland regions can exceed 40°C.

 In terms of food and drink, Portugal’s most famous exports are port and Piri Piri chicken, but the country has plenty more amazing cuisine to try.
-With such great access to the ocean, seafood is a big part of the Portuguese diet, with the national dish of bacalhau a family favourite in homes across the country.
-Portugal is also known for its sheep’s cheese, Queijo Serra da Estrela, and the hugely popular Pastel de Nata – a crispy custard tart.
-For a taste of the original recipe, try a Pastel de Belém in the Belém café in Lisbon where they were invented.
+Portugal is known for its sheep’s cheese, Queijo Serra da Estrela, and the hugely popular Pastel de Nata – a crispy custard tart.

 Tipping is not mandatory in Portugal but for good service in restaurants, hotels, taxis and on tours, the customary amount is 10% however, you should only do so if you feel comfortable.